 Start at the rear door and work my way forward.
 Tap the smaller, thinner pry bar, under the flooring at the rear exit, then pry upwards.
 Once you have a large enough gap for the 36″ pry bar to fit under, place the curved edge under and pry.
 This should rip up the nearest screws and nails and get the edge started.

 Next, work your way under the piece prying the flooring up.
 Putting a wood block underneath the flooring and pry bar helps maintain leverage.

 At times that you hit a seam in the plywood subfloor, but the rubber mat holds the plywood together.
 In those cases, simply use a utility knife to cut the rubber mat and free up the plywood.

 Caution!
 I’ve been on job sites where someone has been prying up old plywood and it slipped out of their hands and snapped back down onto their foot.
 So be careful during this step!

 Once you’re down to the metal floor of the bus, you can see all the rust you are going to want to remove.
 Put a cutting wheel on your angle grinder and cut off all the remaining nails and bolts.
 (You will most likely need to cut them because they won’t pull out easily!)

 Once you’re done cutting, put a grinding wheel on the angle grinder and start grinding!
 You’ll want to get down pretty to bare metal in order for a rust converter to penetrate effectively.

-Once you're done, it's time to patch holes!
+Once you’re done, it’s time to patch holes and then paint!

 School bus floor removal is a necessary step in any school bus conversion process, in my humble opinion.

-You can watch our video with all the details of the floor removal process on youtube here
+You can watch our video with all the details on the removing skoolie floor process on youtube here